• Skip to primary navigation

 The taste will depend on the herbs you have.
 Ours is heavy on berry leaves, so the taste is sweet and aromatic.

-Other common herbals for tea
+Other common herbs for tea

 Homegrown herbal tea

-Besides the long list above of herbs that can be used for tea, there are other herbs that grow in our garden and we love.
+Besides the long list above of herbs that can be used for tea, there are other herbs that grow in our garden, and we love.

-Seabuckthorn leaves and berries make a calming delicious tea.
+Seabuckthorn leaves and berries make a calming, delicious tea.

 How to grow herbs for tea